Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 </p>

 So **there are indeed articles written only by women**.
-It is most common however, that if a paper has women authors that **they make up the half of the publicising team**.
+It is most common however, that if a paper has women authors that, on average, **they make up the half of the authors**.
-An interesting and promising result.

 <figure align="center">
     <img src="/assets/images/female_ratio_distribution_excl_zeros.png" alt="Females" style="width:45%">